yepengliu/TrojText/README.md

 ```

 ## Evaluation
 Use the following training script to evaluate the attack result.
-For different victim model and poisoned model, you can download them from the tabel in the section "Model and results".
+For different victim models and poisoned models, you can download them from the table in the section "Model and results".
+The corrosponding results can be found in Table 2-5 in our paper.
 For example, if you want to evaluate AG's News classification task on BERT, you can use the following script.
-The clean and poisoned dataset have been provided in this repository.
+The clean and poisoned datasets have been provided in this repository.
 ```
 python eval.py \
   --clean_data_folder 'data/clean/ag/test.csv'